Introduction to Data Control Language

 Data Control Language Commands with Example

-The Data Control Language has two commands and they are Grant and Revoke.
+The DCL has two commands and they are Grant and Revoke.

 This command provides the users the access or privileges to the database objects.